Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: A Bayesian CoDa-GAM for soil texture prediction in the Basque Country

-After selecting the best model to represent the process of interest, we computed the posterior distribution of the fixed effects and smooth terms.
+After selecting the final model to represent the process of interest, we computed the posterior distribution of the fixed effects and smooth terms.
 The \texttt{brms} package allowed us to obtain these in a straightforward way.
 Estimates were obtained in real space, the domain where inference is carried out.
 While fixed effects retain a direct interpretation in this space, smooth terms are more naturally understood in the original compositional space $\mathcal{S}^3$.
 Owing to the isometric property of the ilr transformation, it suffices to apply the inverse ilr transformation directly to the posterior simulations to recover results in the simplex.

 In \autoref{table:litho_fixed}, we report the posterior distributions of the parameters corresponding to the fixed effect of Lithology.
 Category 1 (Surface deposits) serves as the reference level.
-For the first ilr coordinate, which quantifies the log-ratio between sand and silt, the largest positive contribution is associated with category 6 (Decarbonate marls).
-The posterior mean of the parameter indicates that, for decarbonate marls, the sand-to-silt ratio is on average 35\% higher than in surface deposits.
+For the first ilr coordinate, which quantifies the log-ratio between silt and sand, the largest positive contribution is associated with category 6 (Decarbonate marls).
+The posterior mean of the parameter indicates that, for decarbonate marls, the silt-to-sand ratio is on average 54\% higher than in surface deposits.
 For the second ilr coordinate, which measures the balance between the geometric mean of sand and silt relative to clay, category 12 (Limestones and dolomites) shows the highest positive contribution.
-The posterior mean suggests that, under this lithology, the combined proportion of sand and silt relative to clay is on average 73\% higher than in surface deposits.
+The posterior mean suggests that, under this lithology, the clay proportion relative to the combined (geometric-mean) proportion of sand and silt is approximately double that in surface deposits.

-\autoref{fig:smoothterms_slope} and \autoref{fig:smoothterms_elev} display the posterior marginal distributions of the smooth terms for slope and elevation.
-The plots reveal that increasing slope is associated with a higher proportion of clay and a lower proportion of sand and silt.
-Conversely, higher elevations correspond to a slight increase in sand and clay and a decrease in silt.
-Thanks to the Bayesian framework, we can quantify the associated uncertainty.
-Uncertainty in the slope effect is lower at higher slope values, and a similar pattern is observed for elevation, with reduced uncertainty around 500 meters.
+For the Slope covariate, now included as a linear fixed effect, both posterior coefficients are positive, indicating that steeper terrain is associated with a higher silt-to-sand ratio and a higher clay proportion relative to the combined sand and silt proportion.
+Each one-percentage-point increase in slope is associated with an average 0.14\% increase in the silt-to-sand ratio and a 0.37\% increase in the clay-to-(sand, silt) ratio.